bigardone/bigardone.github.com/source/blog/2016-01-12-trello-tribute-with-phoenix-and-react-pt-3.html.markdown

 date: 2016-01-12
 tags: elixir, phoenix, ecto
 canonical: https://blog.diacode.com/trello-clone-with-phoenix-and-react-pt-3
+excerpt:
+  Defining the User model and adding JWT authentication to our Phoenix Trello clone.
 ---
 <div class="index">
   <p>This post belongs to the <strong>Trello tribute with Phoenix Framework and React</strong> series.</p>